mayiming1988/aristotle-metadata-registry/docs/api/rest.rst

 Access tokens can be created from the token management page and must be assigned explicit permissions which determined the endpoints each token is able to access.

-To use the token it must be provided in the Authenticate http header in the form ``Token: mytoken``.
-For example if your token is ``Ykc7ClFLUiQKKG8`` the Authenticate header should be ``Token: Ykc7ClFLUiQKKG8``
+To use the token it must be provided in the Authenticate http header in the form ``Token mytoken``.
+For example if your token is ``Ykc7ClFLUiQKKG8`` the Authenticate header should be ``Token Ykc7ClFLUiQKKG8``